Sexual Health D&G

 True:

-If a boy and a girl have sex and do not use a form of contraception there is the possibility of a pregnancy.
-Before you have sex it is good to talk with your partner about contraception and have contraception organised before you decide to have sex.
+If a male and female have sex and do not use contraception, there is the possibility of a pregnancy.
+It’s key to talk with your partner about contraception and use condoms until a more effective form is used.

 False:

-Can you get pregnant if you have sex standing up?
+You can get pregnant if you have sex standing up.

 True:

-A girl can get pregnant in any position she that she has sex.
-Jumping up and down afterwards or washing out the Vagina will not prevent a pregnancy if no contraception or condom was used.
+A female can get pregnant in any position that she has sex.
+Jumping up and down afterwards or washing out the vagina will not prevent a pregnancy if no contraception or condom was used.
 There is no safe position.

 True:

-Every woman has different cycles of ovulation (releasing an egg) and periods and sometimes it does not happen at the same time every month as other factors such as stress and hormones can influence the time of ovulation.
-Sperm can survive in a girls Vagina for up to 7 days.
+Every woman has different cycles of periods and ovulation – releasing an egg.
+Ovulation can happen at different times each month, because factors such as stress and hormones can influence the timing.
+This is why fertility tracking [natural family planning] is ineffective.
+Sperm can survive in a vagina for up to 7 days.

 False

-You cannot become pregnant by having oral sex.
-However, you can get a sexually transmitted infection such as Chlamydia, gonorrhoea or herpes.
-To protect each other from STIs, it's a good idea to use condoms or dams for oral sex (that's what flavored condoms are made for!).
+You cannot become pregnant through oral sex.
+However, you can get a sexually transmitted infections such as chlamydia, gonorrhoea or herpes.
+Use condoms with new or casual partners.

 False

-Some STIs do not have symptoms but if left untreated can lead to difficulties in having children later in life.
-You cannot tell by looking at someone that they have a STI nor do you have to have sex with lots of partners.
-If you have had unprotected sexual intercourse then you may be at risk of getting a STI.
-If you are worried visit your Doctor or Sexual health services for testing.
+Some STIs do not have symptoms but if left untreated can lead to difficulties in having children – or severe illness later in life.
+You cannot tell by looking at someone if they have a STI.
+If you have had unprotected sex with new or casual partners, you may be at risk of having a STI.
+If you’re worried, visit Sexual Health D&G for testing or order a postal testing kit.

-Can women who have sex with women get STI'S?
+Women who have sex with women can get STI'S?

 True

 If a woman has a STI then it can be passed on through vaginal fluids and by using sex toys.
-Always use a condom on sex toys.
+Always use condoms on sex toys; clean them thoroughly with soap and water between sessions.

 False